eehitchcock/100_readings/mn1/reynolds_medieval_reading.md

 	- __glosses__ to auctores were extensively used to __teach vocabulary__ - they were __translation glosses__ (interestingly, __food__, together with all the __household objects__, is always __translated__, as if it belonged to the __vernacular__ _that is, as if those concept belonged to the conceptual world of the vernacular; for other words a latin synonym was instead provided_); these glosses were "in the service of latinity"; __grammatica__ as a metalanguage was slowly translated into __vernacular__ [it was in itself translated from latin, or used for vernacular texts and linguistic structures].

-6. _Reading Word by Word 2: Grammatical and Rhetorical Approaches.
+6. _Reading Word by Word 2: Grammatical and Rhetorical Approaches_

 	- __glosses__ would not only focus on __vocabulary__, but on __morphology__ and __syntax__ too, distinguishing __partes orationes__ for __significatio__ [primary or denotative meaning], __consignificatio__ [secondary or connotative meaning], and __ufficium__ (_the function of the term_; _the three subdivisions therefore being_ meaning; connotations; function); most grammatical glosses concerned verbs and nouns.